gnab/remark/README.md

 Check out [this remark slideshow](http://gnab.github.com/remark) for a brief introduction.

-You an also render yor remark slides on the fly using [Remarkise](https://gnab.github.io/remark/remarkise).
+You an also render your remark slides on the fly using [Remarkise](https://gnab.github.io/remark/remarkise).

 ### Getting Started